"Faith the size of a mustard seed can move mountains..."

 Meet our Pastor...

-Rev. Rebecca Clancy (Pastor Becca) came to us in the spring of 2000.
+Rev. Rebecca Clancy (Pastor Becca) came to us in the fall of 2001.
 At that time, she was fresh out of seminary, but felt like she had been a pastor all her life, having grown up the daughter of a UCC minister – the bible was in her blood.